Privacy notice – Planning

 The planning system guides the future development and use of land in the long term public interest.

 Development management is the process of managing the development of land and buildings.
-The purpose of this process is to save what is best of our heritage and improve the infrastructure upon which we depend.
-As a local planning authority, we are responsible for deciding whether certain types development, anything from an extension on a house to a new shopping center, should go ahead.
+As a local planning authority, we are responsible for deciding whether certain types of development, anything from an extension on a house to a new shopping centre, should go ahead.

 Planning policy aims to ensure that development and changes in land use occur in suitable locations, are sustainable and provide protection from inappropriate development in the long term public interest.